 The School was a boarding school until 1920 when day boys were first admitted, and in 1945 it became a two-form entry direct grant grammar school.
 The direct grant ended in 1975 when the School became independent.
 In 1984 Her Majesty the Queen agreed to become the School’s Patron.
 The quatercentenary celebrations in 1990 were highlighted by the visit of The Princess Royal and the opening of QEH Theatre.

-Today QEH flourishes, with 570 day boys in the Senior School and 100 in the Junior School.
+Today, having just celebrated its 425th year, QEH flourishes with 570 day boys in the Senior School and 100 in the Junior School.
 Recent developments include a number of significant building initiatives.
 In particular: three new geography rooms - all equipped with the latest in technology; a £1.5 million Sixth Form Centre; 24 acres of additional sports fields at Failand in partnership with Bristol City Football Club and, most recently, the QEH Junior School.
-There are ambitious plans afoot for new on-site science and other facilities.
+Plans are in place for new Science, Art and Music facilities.

 The Junior School